Advanced Robotics (ARUW)

 WOOF3D

-WOOF3D is the UW 3D printing club.
-Our mission is to build an environment centered around additive manufacturing where young engineers can experience teamwork, leadership, technical skills, and real-world engineering.
-Having only existed for a few years, WOOF3D has been at the forefront of many incredible projects including the world’s first 3D printed boat, 3D printing 3D printers for sustainable manufacturing, and designing and building the largest student-made 3D printer on campus.
+WOOF3D is a 3D printing and digital fabrication club at UW.
+Our mission is to create a vibrant environment centered around additive manufacturing, where students can engage in teamwork, leadership, and hands-on engineering experiences.
+Since its inception, WOOF3D has spearheaded innovative projects such as the world’s first 3D printed boat, fabricating 3D printers for sustainable manufacturing, and designing and building the largest student-made 3D printer on campus.

-UW students from all levels of technical experience are welcome to join WOOF3D.
-No application required.
-Students can join through a simple google form & join our discord.
+UW students from all levels of technical experience are welcome to join WOOF3D and learn about the amazing capabilities of digital fabrication.
+No application is required.
+Students can join through a simple Google Form & join our Discord.

 Application required: no